-In addition, this funding is only available if the funds collected from ratepayers by the utilities through their RPS riders exceed their expenditure to fund their purchases of RECs under the RPS during each of the 2017-2018, 2018-2019, and 2019-2020 delivery years, and half of each year's difference, if any, would be available to offset the shortfall.
-The Agency will ask each utility to provide an accounting of RPS collections and expenditures following the end of each of the three referenced delivery years.
-For the 2017-2018 delivery year, the total unspent RPS collections across the state's three large electric utilities were \$102,229,434.542 The Agency expects that there will be a similar excess for the 2018-2019 delivery year, given that no REC expenditures under the Initial Forward Procurements, the Adjustable Block Program, or Illinois Solar for All Program were made during 2018-2019, and also that the electric utilities' RPS rider collection levels grew relative to the 2017-2018 delivery year as the separate Section 16-115D's ARES compliance obligation continued to wind down, applying to 50% of ARES supplied retail load in 2017-2018 but then to only 25% in 2018-2019.
+collected from customers will significantly exceed actual expenditures by the utilities on Renewable Energy Credits.
+The Agency will ask each utility to provide an accounting of RPS collections and expenditures following the end of each delivery year_The Agency will ask each utility to provide an accounting of RPS collections and expenditures following the end of each of the three referenced delivery years.
+For the 2017-2018 delivery year, the total unspent RPS collections across the state's three large electric utilities were \$102,229,434.683 The Agency expects that there will be a similar excess for the 2018-2019 delivery year, given that no REC expenditures under the Initial Forward Procurements, the Adjustable Block Program, or Illinois Solar for All Program were made during 2018-2019, and also that the electric utilities' RPS rider collection levels grew relative to the 2017-2018 delivery year as the separate Section 16-115D's ARES compliance obligation continued to wind down, applying to 50% of ARES supplied retail load in 2017-2018 but then to only 25% in 2018-2019.
 In 2019-2020, the utilities' RPS collections will grow yet again due to the full phaseout of ARES compliance obligations, but REC expenditures under the Initial Plan's various procurement programs are beginning, so the expected balance of collections vs. expenditures is unclear.